 - You must complete the North Dakota application.
-The Board holds its state licensure examinations in Bismarck two times per year, usually in June and December.
+The Board holds its state licensure examinations in Bismarck two times per year, usually in June and November/December.
 You must be present.
 Once you graduate, you may apply for a temporary permit to practice in the state until the next examination is given.

 - All requested information must be provided and the state license application must be notarized.

 - If you have a documented disability covered under the Americans with Disabilities Act for which you need accomodations, please contact the Board Office 30 days prior to the application deadline.

 - Your North Dakota application must be accompanied by: